System-Level Natural Language Feedback: Appendix

+We use GPT-3.5 to measure specificity \citep{fu2023gptscore} where we concatenate the dialog context and search query together and ask GPT-3.5 to judge whether the search query is specific using the chain-of-thought technique \citep{NEURIPS2022_9d560961}.
 In particular, we use the prompt as shown in \autoref{tab:query_specificity_gpt3.5_prompt}.
 Before applying it to measure the quality of query refinements.
 We manually labeled 50 search queries from the FITS training split, and each one's specificity label was decided by three annotators through majority vote.
 We calculate the agreement between GPT-3.5 and human annotators, and the result is 80\%.

 \paragraph{Response Factuality}